 The Group intends to continue actively exploring its tenements for mineral potential.
-Field exploration and drilling programs are in progress for the Curnamona Province, Robinson Range and Musgrave Province projects and are planned for the North Queensland and Argentinean projects.
+Field exploration, drilling and geophysical programs are in the approval and planning process for the Musgrave Province projects and are planned for the Argentinean project.
 The programs are designed to investigate targets with potential for the discovery of a major new mineral deposit.
+The company continues to evaluate new areas for potential projects.